2009 Mexico most-wanted drug lords

-The most-wanted of the 37 drug lords was Joaquín Guzmán Loera, for whom Mexican and U.S. governments offered a total bounty of US$7 million.
+The most-wanted of the 37 drug lords was Joaquín "El Chapo" Guzmán Loera, for whom Mexican and U.S. governments offered a total bounty of US$7 million.
 He was captured on 22 February 2014 in Mazatlán, Sinaloa, where he was staying at a hotel.
 He escaped on 11 July 2015 through a 1.5 kilometer long tunnel from his cell in the Mexican maximum security prison but was recaptured by Mexican Marines following a gun battle on 8 January 2016.
-As of 8 January 2016, 25 drug lords had been captured, eight had been killed and four remained fugitives.
+On 25 July 2024, Ismael "El Mayo" Zambada, the last remaining drug lord yet to be arrested, incarcerated, or killed, surrendered to U.S. authorities.

 Chronology

 As of 18 January 2011, Mexico had captured or killed 20 of the 37 in the most-wanted list.
 The 21 June 2011 arrest of José de Jesús Méndez Vargas, a.k.a.
 "El Chango", brought the total to twenty-one captured or killed.
 On 4 November 2011, Francisco Hernández García was captured.
 A leader of the Zetas drug cartel, Raúl Hernández Lechuga was captured on 12 December 2011.
 On 26 September 2012, Iván Velázquez Caballero was captured by Mexican security forces.
 The 7 October 2012 killing of Heriberto Lazcano brought this total to 25 captured or killed so far.